 Acai Powder - Acai berry is relatively new to the US and has quickly become a popular fruit used in smoothies, sorbets, capsules, and juices.
-The dark purple Acai berry is a source of antioxidants and anthocyanins, and contains protein, fiber, vitamin E and iron.
-It is naturally low in sugar and the flavor is a mellow mixture of red wine and chocolate.
 This amazing fruit powder is certified organic and quickly freeze dried after harvest.

-Amla Powder - This is a dried and pulverized berry of a sacred tree in India known for being a source of vitamin C and having a sour, bitter, and astringent taste.
+Amla Powder - This is a dried and pulverized berry of a sacred tree in India known for having a sour, bitter, and astringent taste.
 The dehydrated Amla pieces will easily re-hydrate in water, creating a fibrous texture similar to dehydrated apples with a much tarter taste.
 You could also use the whole dried berries to make a juice as a base for your smoothies.
 This berry is commonly used in Ayurvedic medicine practices and is considered a cooling pitta herb.

 Barberries (juice base) - These dried, red Berberis berries are often used in Persian and Afghan cooking, or made into jam or pickles.
-Barberries are known for their citric acid content, vitamin content, and contain the active compound berberine.
 Super tasty berry power!

 Bee Pollen - Bee pollen has a long and storied past throughout human history.
-Hippocrates and Pythagoras both prescribed bee pollen for its healing properties.
-Native Americans wore pouches containing pollen around their necks on long journeys to eat so they could sustain a high level of energy.
+Hippocrates and Pythagoras both prescribed bee pollen for its properties.
 Bee pollen has a complex flavor that's sweet, spicy, and floral with hints of honey.

-Beet Root Powder – Beets have been used in folk medicine to treat a wide variety of ailments since the time of the Romans and was popularized by the French for its culinary value.
+Beet Root Powder – Beets have been used since the time of the Romans and was popularized by the French for its culinary value.
 The natural sugar content makes this powder a great sweetener!
-It also offers fiber, magnesium, potassium, zinc, beta-carotene, calcium, and B vitamins.

-Bilberries – A close relative of the blueberry, cranberry, and huckleberry, bilberries have a wonderful blue/purple color from natural anthocyanosides, which has earned them a rich traditional history.
-Bilberries have a flavor very similar to blueberries and contain naturally occurring antioxidant bioflavonoids including polyphenols and anthocyanosides.*
+Bilberries – A close relative of the blueberry, cranberry, and huckleberry, bilberries have a wonderful blue/purple color which has earned them a rich traditional history.

-Camu Camu Powder – This fruit from the Amazon rainforest is attracting the attention of many for its Vitamin C content.
+Camu Camu Powder – This fruit from the Amazon rainforest is attracting the attention of many.
 Camu camu has a highly acidic flavor that can be easily sweetened to taste.
-Use in your smoothie as a source of magnesium, potassium, Vitamin C, beta carotene, iron, and amino acids.

 Carob Powder - Made popular as a caffiene-free substitute for chocolate, carob powder was once deemed essential to the opera for saving the voices of performance-weary sopranos.
 This pea family pod has been used as a food source for over 5,000 years, offering dense nutritional value and a naturally sweet and slightly bitter flavor.